quii/learn-go-with-tests/why.md

 testing.
 For anything other than a small project this will be a tremendous time-sink and doesn't scale in the long run.

-**In order to safely refactor you need automated tests**, they provide
+**In order to safely refactor you need automated tests** because they provide

 - Confidence you can reshape code without worrying about changing behaviour
 - Documentation for humans as to how the system should behave